intellij-purescript/intellij-purescript/README.md

 1. clone the repo
 2. ./gradlew idea
-    > creates the intellij project configuration from gradle
+    > creates the Intellij project configuration from gradle
 4. ./gradlew runIde
     > starts a Intellij instance with the plugin installed-